ABOUT JOHN CLAUDE BEMIS

 I love to travel and get lots of ideas wherever I go.
 I’ve been to samurai palaces in Japan, hiked among wild mountain gorillas in Rwanda, stood atop glacier waterfalls in the midnight sun of Iceland, and been knee-deep in the mud of a Costa Rican rainforest.
 The idea for re-imagining the Pinocchio story for my novel The Wooden Prince came after many visits to my favorite place in the world: Italy.
 I dream of one day living there.

 For now, I live in lovely Hillsborough, North Carolina, a small town with a ton of famous writers.
 My family includes my wife, my daughter (future famous writer/artist), and our slightly insane cat.
-When I’m not writing or visiting schools, I spend time wandering in the woods, daydreaming, drooling over the sweets in our town’s chocolate shop, and playing music with friends.
+When I’m not writing or visiting schools, I spend time wandering in the woods, daydreaming, drooling over the sweets in our town’s chocolate shop, and playing music in my band Hooverville.